instaloader/instaloader/docs/index.rst

 .. meta::
    :description:
-      Command line tool to download pictures (and videos) from Instagram.
+      Free command line tool to download photos from Instagram.
-      Instaloader downloads public and private profiles, hashtags, user stories, feeds, saved media, comments, geotags, captions and other metadata of each post.
+      Scrapes public and private profiles, hashtags, stories, feeds, saved media, and their metadata, comments and captions.
+      Written in Python.

 Instaloader
 ===========